araobp/sensor-network/doc/PROTOCOL.md

 This is a very simple I/O link supporting Plug&Play.
 This protocol works over UART and I2C at a minimal cost.
 I am also considering to support it over CAN.

+## Device initial configuration

+An I2C slave address must be set to the device with WDA command.

 ## Common operations among the blocks

 #### WHO (who are you?)